nodeca/nodeca/docs/brainstorm/static-bundler.md

 ##### 2.4.
 Compile JADE views

-Compiled views will become part of the api-tree.
-For example if we have `posts/create.jade` within `forums` namespace, then it will become accessible as `nodeca.views.forums.posts.create()`.
-Views are compiled into one file (per language) that contains full views subtree.
+Views are compiled into one file (per language).

 ```
 .